blockbridge/blockbridge-docker-volume/README.md

 ## OPTIONAL: iscsid

 The Blockbridge volume driver uses and requires iSCSI, via the `blockbridge/iscsid` container.
 The `blockbridge/iscsid` container runs `iscsid`, and will conflict with the system iscsid if it is not disabled first.
-Either first disable any iscsid service on the client host first, or the following script can be run to disable it for you:
+Either first disable any iscsid service on the client host, or the following script can be run to disable it for you:

 * [blockbridge-demo/iscsid/disable-host-iscsid.sh](https://github.com/blockbridge/blockbridge-demo/blob/master/iscsid/disable-host-iscsid.sh)